lorenzo-mcc/ani-sync/README.md

 OUTPUT_FOLDER=output
 ```

 > ⚠️ **Note:** Make sure you replace placeholder values in the Required environment variables section with your real API keys, access tokens or database ids.
-Never commit your `.env` file to a public repository!

 ---